 Having a family history of testicular cancer (especially in a father or brother).

-These and other symptoms may be caused by testicular cancer.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+These and other signs and symptoms may be caused by testicular cancer or by other conditions.
+Check with your doctor if you have any of the following: